strontic/xcyclopedia/README.md

   * Microsoft Documentation

 ## How is this done?
-For Windows, this is done with a powershell script that iterates recursively through all directories and starts any executables found (*note: the script is now released!*).
-It grabs the output from these, in search of helpful syntax messages.
-It also grabs a screenshot if a window is visible.
+A [powershell script](/script) iterates recursively through all directories and starts any executables found.
+It then gathers a multitude of artifacts (which is slowly being improved).
+For example, it grabs the command line output, in search of helpful syntax messages.
+And if a window is visible, it will take a screenshot.

 ## Where is this data stored?